Ranking Pep Guardiola’s 17 signings at Barcelona from worst to best

 A four-time Eredivisie title winner with PSV, it was thought the time was right for Afellay join Guardiola’s all-conquering Barcelona in 2010, following in the footsteps of the club’s many legendary Dutchmen.

-Zlatan’s best mate, it was no surprise he joined him at the Nou Campp in 2009.
+Zlatan’s best mate, it was no surprise he joined him at Camp Nou in 2009.

 The Brazilian left-back was alright, we suppose.
 We suspect he might have written his glowing “style of play” entry on Wikipedia himself, though.